On singular moduli for arbitrary discriminants: Introduction

+{A factorization formula for $J(d_1,d_2)$, \emph{without} assumptions on $d_1$ and $d_2$, would have important applications to the computation of minimal polynomials of Igusa invariants of CM abelian surfaces.
+In contrast to the case of genus $1$ curves, these minimal polynomials do not have integer coefficients, and the denominators of the coefficients cause difficulty in the computation of these polynomials.
+As explained in~\cite{LV-Igusa}, the computation of the denominators can be reduced to counting the number of pairs of elements of a given norm and trace in certain maximal orders in a quaternion algebra.
+As becomes apparent in the proof in~\cite{GZ-SingularModuli}, this counting problem is essentially equivalent to a factorization formula of $J(d_1,d_2)$, where $d_1$ and $d_2$ are the discriminants of the elements in question.

-In this paper, we determine to what extent such a formula holds for an \emph{arbitrary} pair of discriminants.
-We note that the proof of~\cite[Thm.
+The discriminants that arise in the study of Igusa invariants are \emph{not} necessarily relatively prime or fundamental.
+In particular, the results and techniques of Gross and Zagier do not suffice for the computation of the aforementioned denominators.
+This motivates the focus of this paper, which is to determine to what extent a factorization formula for $J(d_1,d_2)$ holds for \emph{arbitrary} discriminants. }

+{Before stating our main results, we must first discuss which aspects of~\cite[Thm.
+1.3]{GZ-SingularModuli} we hope to preserve.} We note that the proof of~\cite[Thm.
 1.3]{GZ-SingularModuli} implicitly gives a mathematical interpretation of the quantities $F(m)$.
 Their interpretation is quite natural, and any nice generalization of~\cite[Thm.
 1.3]{GZ-SingularModuli} to arbitrary discriminants should retain this property.
 (This will be explained in more detail in~\S\ref{sec:ProofOfDefnOfFm}.)

-We prove that there is a generalization of $F(m)$ such that the above equation holds, and that retains this property and many other nice properties of the original definition: \begin{theorem} Let $d_1, d_2$ be \emph{any} two distinct discriminants.
+We prove that there is a generalization of $F(m)$ such that the {expression for $J(d_1, d_2)$ in the Theorem above } holds, and that retains this {mathematical interpretation} and many other nice properties of the original definition: \begin{theorem} Let $d_1, d_2$ be \emph{any} two distinct discriminants.
 Then there exists a function $F$ that takes non-negative integers of the form $\frac{d_1d_2 - x^2}{4}$ to (possibly fractional) prime powers.
 This function satisfies

 Moreover, $F(m) = 1$ unless either $(1)$ $m = 0$ and $d_2 = d_1\ell^{2k}$ for some prime $\ell$ or $(2)$ the Hilbert symbol $(d_1, -m)_{\ell} = -1$ at a unique finite prime $\ell$ and this prime divides $m$.
 In both of these cases $F(m)$ is a (possibly fractional) power of $\ell$. \end{theorem} \begin{remark} In most cases, $F(m)$ is actually an integer prime power.
 In particular, it is an integer prime power if $m$ is coprime to the conductor of $d_1$ and at least one of $d_1$ or $d_2$ is odd.
 We explain this more in Theorem~\ref{thm:main}.
 However, fractional powers do appear.
 For instance, if $d_1 = -3$ and $d_2 = -12$, then $F(0) = 2^{1/3}.$ \end{remark} Theorem~\ref{thm:DefnOfFm} easily implies a generalization of~\cite[Cor 1.6]{GZ-SingularModuli} for \emph{all} pairs of discriminants. \begin{cor} Let $d_1$ and $d_2$ be \emph{any} two distinct discriminants.
 Assume that $\ell$ divides $J(d_1, d_2)$.
 Then either $d_2 = d_1\ell^{2k}$ for some $k$, or $\ell$ divides a positive integer $m$ of the form $\frac{d_1d_2 - x^2}{4}$ and the Hilbert symbol $\left(d_1, -m\right)_p = \left(d_2, -m\right)_p$ is nontrivial if and only if $p = \ell$.
 In particular, if $d_2 \ne d_1\ell^{2k}$ then $\left(\frac{d_1}{\ell}\right), \left(\frac{d_2}{\ell}\right) \ne 1.$ \end{cor} \begin{remark} The assumption that $d_2\neq d_1\ell^{2k}$ is, in fact, necessary to conclude that $\left(\frac{d_1}{\ell}\right), \left(\frac{d_2}{\ell}\right) \ne 1$.
 For example, $11$ divides $J(-7, -7\cdot11^2)$ even though $11$ is split in $\Q(\sqrt{-7})$. \end{remark}